Culture of Rome: Religion

 The territory includes Saint Peter's Square, distinguished from the territory of Italy only by a white line along the limit of the square, where it touches Piazza Pio XII.
 St. Peter's Square is reached through the Via della Conciliazione, which runs from the Tiber River to St. Peter's.
 This grand approach was constructed by Benito Mussolini after the conclusion of the Lateran Treaty.
 According to the Lateran Treaty, certain properties of the Holy See that are located in Italian territory, most notably Castel Gandolfo and the major basilicas, enjoy extraterritorial status similar to that of foreign embassies.

+In addition to Catholicism, various world religions are present in Rome, which makes it one of the most important cities in the world for worship and pilgrimage.

+A large Jewish community has been present since the late Republican era, in particular in the Roman Ghetto, one of the most important neighborhoods of the city.
+Judaism has one of the largest synagogues in Europe, the Tempio Maggiore of Rome.
+The Jewish tradition is very linked to the city of Rome, also linked to the fact that many typical dishes of Roman cuisine are of Jewish tradition, such as Carciofi alla giudia.

+Other major religions, there is the Waldensian Evangelical Church with the Waldensian temple in Piazza Cavour, Orthodoxy with the church of Santa Caterina Martire and Mormonism with the temple of Rome Italy.

+Rome is home to two Buddhist temples of Chinese culture.
+The Putuoshan Chinese Buddhist temple in the Esquilino neighborhood, in what is effectively considered the Chinatown of Rome (due to the high concentration of Chinese), in Piazza Vittorio Emanuele II the Chinese New Year is also celebrated every year.
+The second temple is the Hua Yi Si, opened more recently in 2013, is the largest Chinese Buddhist temple in Europe, located in the eastern suburbs of Rome.
+Most of the Chinese Buddhists in Rome are faithful of the Chán school.

 In recent years, the Islamic community has grown significantly, in great part due to immigration from North African and Middle Eastern countries into the city.
-As a consequence of this trend, the comune promoted the building of the largest mosque in Europe, which was designed by architect Paolo Portoghesi and inaugurated on June 21, 1995.
+As a consequence of this trend, the comune promoted the building of the largest mosque in Europe, in the Parioli district, which was designed by architect Paolo Portoghesi and inaugurated on June 21, 1995.